mission-of-mercy/mission-of-mercy/README.md

 Contact Jordan through [GitHub (@jordanbyron)][gh] or [Twitter (@jordan_byron)][twitter]

-### Submitting a Pull Request
+### Submitting a Pull Request - We :heart: pull requests!

-1. If an issue doesn't exist for your bug or feature create one on [gh-issues].
+1. If an issue doesn't exist for your bug or feature create one on [GitHub Issues][gh-issues].
     - Don't be afraid to get feedback on your idea before you begin development work.
 In fact it is encouraged.
 I promise I don't bite
       :wink: